Thinking about booking a holiday? We’ve compared holiday providers’ Covid travel policies so you can check before you book.

 All travel companies that sell package holidays with flights to UK customers are legally required to hold an Atol certificate, which stands for Air Travel Organiser’s Licence.

 If a travel company with Atol protection goes bust, the scheme protects customers who booked those kinds of holidays, making sure they don't get stranded abroad or lose their money.

 Atol protects your money if a company involved in your holiday goes bust before you depart, and guarantees you will be brought home if the company collapses while you're abroad.

 All travel firms based in the UK that sell air holidays hold an Atol, which is only issued after the firm has met the CAA’s (Civil Aviation Authority) criteria.
-Companies which sell package holidays to UK customers, but are not based in the UK, will still have to provide Atol protection.
+Companies that sell package holidays to UK customers, but are not based in the UK, will still have to provide Atol protection.
 However, the CAA has said that it will not enforce this requirement for European companies until three months after the transition period ends.

 The Atol scheme applies if you book a flight or a package holiday under the Package Travel and Linked Travel Arrangements 2018.

 When you make a holiday booking, make sure your travel company has a licence.
 Firms must display their Atol licence number on websites and brochures.

 When you book a holiday, the Atol holder or their agent must give you an Atol Certificate confirming you are Atol protected the moment you pay any money (even a deposit), for a holiday or flight.

 If a protection scheme is in place for your money, it’s important that you obtain and keep all relevant paperwork so that you can make a claim for your money if necessary.